openstack/heat-specs/specs/liberty/get_attr-all-attributes.rst

 Problem description
 ===================

-There are resources which have attribute *show* which returns result of command :code:`<client> <resource name>-show`, but in some cases may be useful to get dict of all resource's attributes, so there was decision to add some new functionality for ``get_attr`` intrinsic function which allows to return dict of all attributes.
+Current implementation of base attribute "show" returns JSON representation of resource.
+Content of this representation depends on particular resource.
+This output is also used in native clients for building output of command :code:`<client> <resource name>-show`.

+Historically some Heat resources have attributes schema with attributes taken from the output mentioned above.
+However it doesn't mean, that all attributes in schema are presented in "show" output.
+It's mostly related to dynamic attributes and custom attributes, which require additional calculations, e.g. "addresses" attribute of OS::Nova::Server that also contains related port id in output.

+From the other side Heat also have resources with empty attribute schema, so only "show" attribute is available for them.

+In some cases to avoid using several outputs in template it will be useful to return all attributes from attribute schema (excluding the base attribute "show") in one output.
+This functionality should be added for ``get_attr`` intrinsic function.

 Proposed change
 ===============